microsoft/botframework-solutions/docs/_docs/skills/handbook/botskills.md

     ```

 ## Commands
-For all of this commands, the tool assumes that you are running the CLI within the **Virtual Assistant project directory** and have created your Bot through the template.
+For all of these commands, the tool assumes that you are running the CLI within the **Virtual Assistant project directory** and have created your Bot through the template.

 ### Connect Skills
 {:.no_toc}